amateusz/convenience_scripts/README.md

 It uses BCM numbering (wiringPi -g).
 My default actions are shutdown and reboot.
  My preffered GPIO is some on CSI connector (I²C line?).
   My preffered button is iPhone 3GS home button glued to the USB casing.
 \<to be done\>

 ---

-## many others
+## many others are coming